- About Us

 Whistleblowers are generally protected from a wide range of different types of disclosures, including disclosing information to executives in the company, as was governmental authorities.
 These disclosures often cover violations of law, mismanagement, wastefulness, overreaching authority, or dangers to the public at large, specifically their health or safety.

 Most whistleblower protection laws prohibit employers from terminating, demoting, reassigning, or failing to promote a whistleblower.
 These laws also typically restrict an employer from taking discriminatory action that can negatively impact the employee from further whistleblower activity.
+A whistleblower protection lawyer can walk you through your risks and the protections available for your case.

 Under many whistleblower protection laws a whistleblower can recover back wages, future lost wages, litigation costs, compensatory damages and attorneys fees.
 Under different types of whistleblower laws, employees can also recover bounties or punitive damages which can far exceed their individual salary.